VihaanLearnsCode/tiletrials/README.md

   1) Add a feature that can set a spawn seed for more accurate testing
   2) Add better plots - the current line plots can be confusing
   3) Add a frontend for users ??

-I will update more findings here, especially if I reach an elusive 2048.
-If it is done, this project should be accessible from my personal [website](https://vihaanlearnscode.github.io/) as well.

 # Acknowledgements:
 This project, by its nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).